LinkedInLearning/operating-AI-agents-failure-and-recovery-8020004/README.md

 ![course-name-alt-text][lil-thumbnail-url]

+## Course Description

+As AI agents shift from experimentation to production, operational failures can create serious business risks.
+This intermediate course explores practical techniques for monitoring agent behavior, tracing execution paths, and identifying failure modes across single‑ and multi‑agent systems.
+Through hands-on GitHub Codespaces exercises, you learn how to implement rollback mechanisms, build automated recovery workflows, and create reports that surface agent health and system status in real time.
+By the end of the course, you’ll have the skills to improve the safety and predictability of AI agents in production, and to respond quickly and effectively when failures occur.

 ## Notes
 - This course, Operating AI Agents: Failure and Recovery, is the second course in the governing AI agents series.
 The first course is [Governing AI Agents: Visibility and Control](https://www.linkedin.com/learning/hands-on-ai-governing-ai-agents-in-practice).